 - Practice each chunk slowly until it can be done without mistakes.

-The DrawNear development team uses the principles of Deep Practice to radically accelerate the learning of Biblical practices.
+The DrawNear development team uses the principles of Deep Practice to accelerate the learning of Biblical practices.